tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Queries on attributes NOT projected are expensive
 - Use GSIs as default, LSI only when strong consistency is required
 - Use indexes for alternative access patterns

+## DynamoDB - Streams and Triggers

+- Time ordered list of ITEM CHANGES in a table
+- 24-hour rolling window
+- Enabled on a per table basis
+- Records INSERTS, UPDATES, DELETES
+- Different view types influence what is in the stream